MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ### Prerequisites: prepare device metadata

 1. Download place information from Microsoft Places.
-First, install **PowerShell 7** by running the following Powershell cmdlet.
+First, install **PowerShell 7** by running the following PowerShell cmdlet.
 See [Installing PowerShell on Windows](/powershell/scripting/install/installing-powershell-on-windows) to learn more about PowerShell on Windows.

 ```powershell